Applications open April 1- July 31, 2021

 Applicants are required to submit an all-inclusive video recording (via a private YouTube link), containing the following items:

-Three pieces from the solo piano repertoire, each totaling no more than 15 minutes, demonstrating technical mastery, artistic expression, and facility in a broad range of genres.
-These three pieces must be drawn from three of the following five eras:
+Choose three pieces from solo piano repertoire that demonstrate your technical mastery, artistic expression, and facility in a broad range of genres.
+Each piece must be drawn from three of the following five eras:

 - Baroque (i.e., 1600-1750)